 Humanity & Inclusion in Laos

-Humanity & Inclusion works closely with Lao institutions and civil society to address the major causes of disability in the country and to protect and promote the rights of people with disabilities.
+Our teams in Laos work closely with institutions and civil societies to address the major causes of disability in the country and to protect and promote the rights of people with disabilities.

 Laos has the highest level of contamination from explosive remnants of war of any country on the planet.
 More than 50 years after the first U.S. bombings during the war in Vietnam, Laos remains heavily contaminated by cluster munitions and children are the main victims of these weapons.

 Humanity & Inclusion has helped victims of mines and explosive remnants of war in Laos since 1983.
 Our mission has grown since 2010.

 Our Current Work

 In addition to helping victims of mines and explosive remnants of war in Laos, Humanity & Inclusion employs 111 staff who work attentively to:

 - Clear explosive remnants of war